hemanialaparthi/wapbac-sorting/README.md

 Sorted file correctly not the same as the unsorted file
 ```

-Please note that your implementation of the `filesorter` program should work for
+Please note that your implementation of the `filesorter` program should work
-all of the specified experimental configurations in the introduction to the
+for all the specified experimental configurations in the introduction to the
 project and in the `writing/reflection.md` file.
 If you study the files in the
 `filesorter/` directory you will see that they have many `TODO` markers that
 designate the functions you must implement so as to ensure that `filesorter`
 runs the desired experiment and produces the correct output.
-Once you complete a
+Once you complete
-task associated with a `TODO` marker, make sure that you delete it and revise
+a task associated with a `TODO` marker, make sure that you delete it and revise
 the prompt associated with the marker into a meaningful comment.

 Ultimately, you should design your own experiment and state and run experiments